 - Source control systems.
 A version control system designed to track changes in source code and other text files during the development of a piece of software.
 For more information, please see Git’s About Version Control.

-Users interested in learning the first steps towards optimizing Nexus Repository Manager 3 (NXRM3) configuration.
+Users interested in learning the first steps towards optimizing Sonatype Repository Manager 3 (NXRM3) configuration.

 Estimated Time to Complete